neuronsimulator/nrn/docs/install/debug.md

 ###### Building NEURON With LIKWID Support

-Like Caliper, building LIKWID support in NEURON is easy:
+If LIKWID is already installed correctly with the necessary permissions, enabling LIKWID support into NEURON is not difficult:

 ```console
 cmake .. \